ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Yatharth/log.md

 ### Current Tasks (Complete by the end of the day)
   * Test the test framework and write tests for Assignment creation
-  * Start working on the instructor peer review form with upload of rubric handled
+  * Start working on the instructor peer review form with upload of the rubric handled

 ### Progress Update